Sections

 • Backend

-• SQLModel and FastAPI? (lightweight, high-performance backend; built with an API interface, so no need to create a separate API for users)
+• SQLModel and FastAPI? (lightweight, high-performance backend and API framework; no need to create a separate API for users)

 • Frontend